sowcow/blog/content/posts/the-conversation.md

 ---

 The movie has a sad subject, but it does not try to pull a tear from the viewer’s eye.
-In fact, it features a meme and some funny scenes, so I wouldn’t be surprised if it’s actually a comedy.
+In fact, it features a mime and some funny scenes, so I wouldn’t be surprised if it’s actually a comedy.
 It also features visuals of interest and a range of ambiguity, so I'm inclined to rewatch it, even though the movie doesn't force that per se.